jlohmeier/atlasBREX/README.md

 - use `-help`/`--help` for further details.
 - see *log.txt* for a summary after running the script.
 - use `-f n` during the test-run to determine a suitable fractional intensity threshold. atlasBREX will propose 3 brain-extractions and lets you choose at the beginning of the procedure.
-- use `-nrm` flag for intensity normalization (AFNI required) for T1w volumes.
+- use `-nrm` flag for intensity normalization (AFNI required) for low-resolution volumes (both T2w and T1w) and (useful for) T1w scans.
 - use `-dil` flag in case of registration failures during non-linear registration. (n >= 4 as recommended starting point)
 - each (non-template) input volume will be brain-extracted, appended with a "_brain.nii.gz" or "_brain_lin.nii.gz" suffix.
 - adjust warp-resolution if you encounter issues with memory (e.g. std::bad_alloc).